 London is the L.A., D.C., and N.Y.C. of Britain — a living, breathing, thriving organism...a coral reef of humanity.
-Blow through the city on the open deck of a double-decker orientation tour bus, and take a pinch-me-I'm-in-London walk through the West End.
+Blow through the city on a double-decker bus, and take a pinch-me-I’m-in-London walk through the West End.
 Ogle the crown jewels at the Tower of London, hear the chimes of Big Ben, and see the Houses of Parliament in action.
 Cruise the Thames River, and take a spin on the London Eye.
-Hobnob with poets' tombstones in Westminster Abbey, and visit with Leonardo, Botticelli, and Rembrandt in the National Gallery.
-Enjoy Shakespeare in a replica of the Globe theater and marvel at a glitzy, fun musical at a modern-day theater.
-Whisper across the dome of St. Paul's Cathedral, then rummage through our civilization's attic at the British Museum.
-And sip your tea with pinky raised and clotted cream dribbling down your scone.
+Hobnob with the tombstones in Westminster Abbey, visit with Leonardo, Botticelli, and Rembrandt in the National Gallery, and explore Harry Potter’s stomping grounds at the film studio in Leavesden.
+Enjoy Shakespeare in a replica of the Globe Theatre and marvel at a glitzy, fun musical at a modern-day theater.
+Whisper across the dome of St. Paul’s Cathedral, then rummage through our civilization’s attic at the British Museum.

 At a Glance

 ▲▲▲ Westminster Abbey Britain’s finest church and the site of royal coronations and burials since 1066.

 ▲▲▲ Churchill War Rooms Underground WWII headquarters of Churchill’s war effort.